Bridal Crawl 2017

-The Creativity Collective’s fourth annual Bridal Crawl, a pub crawl through the French Quarter in wedding dresses is Saturday, September 17, 2016.
-Party in style and raise money for Gradeuxity!
+The Creativity Collective’s fifth annual Bridal Crawl, a pub crawl through the French Quarter in wedding dresses is Saturday, September 23, 2017.

 Wanna relive that special day without all the stress?
 Always a bridesmaid, never a bride?
 Exorcise the demons of a bad marriage out of a perfectly good dress!
 Break out the white dress for a good cause, but wear comfortable shoes!
 21 and over, please.
 I.D. required.